 I just made toast.

-Not to brag, but we always have bread for toast because I learned a Life Hack from a friend of my mum’s (after a boozy night out, which goes to show that life lessons can come at any time).
+Not to brag, but we always have bread for toast because I learned a Life Hack from a friend of my mum’s.
 We keep a loaf of thick sliced bread in the freezer.
-So we always have toast bread and have developed the ability to pry apart frozen slices of bread with our bare hands.
+So we always have toast bread.
+We have also developed the ability to pry apart frozen slices of bread with our bare hands, that is simply an added benefit.

-I love Life Hacks, me; this is the new ‘cool kids’ term for the hints and tips you find in magazines.
+I love Life Hacks, me; this is the new ‘cool kids’ term for the hints and tips you used to find in magazines.
 Apparently, calling them Life Hacks give them a modern era vibe.

 But, do Life Hacks have a place in the workplace?
 They surely do.
 No-one likes having me watch them using Excel.
-Confession, I get a little frustrated when the simplest job becomes a labour of love (especially when accompanied by the attitude that I am too important or too normal to use Excel).
+Confession.
+I get a little frustrated when the simplest job becomes a labour of love.
 I also stop the flow of jobs to ask ‘what did you just do?’.
-People who are not geekish about Excel (or Life Hacks) normally look bewildered at this point and tentatively repeat a key stroke or obtuse set of mouse clicks.
+People who are not geekish about Excel (or Life Hacks) normally look bewildered at this point.
+They tentatively repeat a series of keystrokes or obtuse set of mouse clicks.
 And I beam with delight as I learn something new that could shave precious minutes off an Excel emergency.

-- The rules of Formula Once force incremental improvements, which has led to amazing technological advances.
+- The rules of Formula Once force incremental improvements, which has led to amazing advances in technology.

 - The German football team, considered by many to be the best national side ever, employed 40 sports scientists to find and implement every conceivable advantage.

-- In business, a key flank of the Toyota Production System empowered all employees to create continuous improvement.
+- In business, a key plank of the Toyota Production System empowered all employees to create continuous improvement.

-- Google runs thousands of experiments every year to hunt out small opportunities, like lightening the colour of the Google Toolbar.
+- Google runs thousands of experiments every year to hunt out small opportunities.
+A fairly well known was is lightening the colour of the Google Toolbar.

-However, while suggesting we would benefit from spending more time looking for performance improvement, these examples also propose a rigorous regime that isn’t appealing and has the potential to become a business fad we all remember fondly in years to come.
+However, while suggesting we would benefit from spending more time looking for performance improvement, these examples also propose a rigorous regime.
+And rigorous regimes don’t appeal to many people.
+They also run the risk of becoming a business fad we all remember fondly.

 It is a dreadfully prescriptive science, reducing all the spontaneity of life to a matter of routine.
 Oliver Brown, Chief Sports Feature Writer, Daily Telegraph (2 March 2017) http://www.telegraph.co.uk/cycling/2017/03/02/marginal-gains-spare-us-management-speak-get-basics-right/